jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 model has broadened and multiplied attack surfaces, in the process rendering defenses less active.
 Additionally, the continued move to cloud applications has reduced costs, but also surfaced several inherent dangers to business leaders.
-Modular campaigns have been a feature of 2021, highlighted by spywareransomware combinations and multicross\-OS attacks.
+Modular campaigns have been a feature of 2021, highlighted by spyware/ransomware combinations and multi/cross\-OS attacks.
 We have seen a clear relationship between Emotet and TrickBot operators, with infected TrickBot machines being used to download the new Emotet binary.
 More thought is going into certain attack methods with a rise in multi\-stage custom\-built packers and encryptors evident.
 As a result, adopting a multi\-layered protection mindset becomes even more critical.
 Supply\-chain attacks have been an ongoing topic as well.
-In July 2021, in one of the years greatest supply\-chain attacks, REvil infected Kaseya VSA and then infiltrated the companys VSA clients environments.
+In July 2021, in one of the year’s greatest supply\-chain attacks, REvil infected Kaseya VSA and then infiltrated the company’s VSA clients’ environments.
 REvil took advantage of a then\-unpatched zero\- day vulnerability in the Kaseya VSA product.
-More than 1,500 companies using Kaseyas services were ultimately infected with REvil.
+More than 1,500 companies using Kaseya’s services were ultimately infected with REvil.
 The HAFNIUM group, which targeted Exchange servers shortly after Microsoft revealed multiple zero\-day vulnerabilities, was behind the single biggest threat of the year.
 This attack underscored why major vulnerabilities are being exploited and used within hours of disclosing the vulnerability.
-The race between patching vulnerable systems versus an attackers ability to create a single\-day exploit will continue to be a significant trend in 1\.
+The race between patching vulnerable systems versus an attacker’s ability to create a single\-day exploit will continue to be a significant trend in 2022\.
 Overall, while 2021 was not marked with exponential increases in attack volumes, attacks became increasingly advanced.
 Attackers turned to more sophisticated evasion techniques that worked by fooling or bypassing detection tools.
-Defense evasion and privilege escalation are becoming more prevalent, and we expect to see a continuation of EPPEDR evasion techniques in 2022\.
+Defense evasion and privilege escalation are becoming more prevalent, and we expect to see a continuation of EPP/EDR evasion techniques in 2022\.
 Bad actors are clearly investing in anti\-AI and adversarial attack techniques and integrating these methods into their larger evasion strategy.
-This report represents Deep Instincts current view of the threat landscape, showcasing trends seen throughout the course of the past year and providing concrete, actionable data to verify the credibility of these developments.
+This report represents Deep Instinct’s current view of the threat landscape, showcasing trends seen throughout the course of the past year and providing concrete, actionable data to verify the credibility of these developments.
 The information was sourced from our data repositories, which are routinely analysed